 Hike above the town of Flo

 Then, look for the hiking poles by what looks like someone’s driveway.
-Make sure you ate your spinach because you will need a lot of strength to get up the very steep one-mile long ascent, but the views at the top are worth it.
+Make sure you eat your spinach because you will need a lot of strength to get up the very steep one-mile-long ascent, but the views at the top are worth it.
 Once you get to the top, the path levels out and takes you past rustic cabins, roaring waterfalls, and glassy lakes.
 I recommend hiking at least to the second lake.

-This one was my favorite hikes to do in Norway.
-We happen to do this hike on a race day so it was a bit crowded, however, that didn’t take away from the enjoyment any bit.
+This one was my favorite hike to do in Norway.
+We happened to do this hike on a race day so it was a bit crowded, however, that didn’t take away from the enjoyment any bit.
 I was amazed too by how many kids were racing it!

 Indre to Ytre Fure

-One of the off-the-beaten-path hikes to do in Norway takes you on the side of a mountain covered by primrose flowers right on the edge of the Atlantic Ocean.
-Drive towards Hoddevika and then follow signs to the coast and the very narrow, one lane road west along the ocean.
+One of the off-the-beaten-path hikes to do in Norway takes you to the side of a mountain covered by primrose flowers right on the edge of the Atlantic Ocean.
+Drive towards Hoddevika and then follow signs to the coast and the very narrow, one-lane road west along the ocean.